indyhackers/indyhackers.org/README.md

 - Update to Rails 4
 - Is it time for a new design?
 - Should the main, content-y stuff be static, on PaperPlane, leaving the job board as the only thing requiring "a backend" (which we could locate at jobs.indyhackers.org)?
+- Offer meeting organizers a list of open weekday evenings, pulled dynamically from current calendar data.

 ### Job Board
 - Read-only API